BlancNicolas/GitRepoActivity_Stats/README.md

 After using the Github API and understanding how it worked, I decided to use this library to fetch stats per user.
 All the informations are in users_stats.py.

+### Topk information on users

+There are 3 functions that return a list of top k users  :

+- topk_followed
+- topk_contributions
+- topk_repos_owner

+You can decide how many users you want in the top K.